Vera C. Rubin Observatory

 The Simonyi Survey Telescope design is unique among large telescopes (8 m-class primary mirrors) in having a very wide field of view: 3.5 degrees in diameter, or 9.6 square degrees.
 For comparison, both the Sun and the Moon, as seen from Earth, are 0.5 degrees across, or 0.2 square degrees.
 Combined with its large aperture (and thus light-collecting ability), this will give it a spectacularly large etendue of 319 m2⋅degree2.[6]
 This is more than three times the etendue of the largest-view existing telescopes, the Subaru Telescope with its Hyper Suprime Camera[37] and Pan-STARRS, and more than an order of magnitude better than most large telescopes.[38]

-The Simonyi Survey Telescope is the latest in a long line of improvements giving telescopes larger fields of view.
-The earliest reflecting telescopes used spherical mirrors, which although easy to fabricate and test, suffer from spherical aberration; a very long focal length was needed to reduce spherical aberration to a tolerable level.
+The earliest reflecting telescopes used spherical mirrors which, although easy to fabricate and test, suffer from spherical aberration; a long focal length was needed to reduce spherical aberration to a tolerable level.
 Making the primary mirror parabolic removes spherical aberration on-axis, but the field of view is then limited by off-axis coma.
-Such a parabolic primary, with either a prime or Cassegrain focus, was the most common optical design up through the Hale telescope in 1949.
-After that, telescopes used mostly the Ritchey–Chrétien design, using two hyperbolic mirrors to remove both spherical aberration and coma, leaving only astigmatism, and giving a wider useful field of view.
+Such a parabolic primary, with either a prime or Cassegrain focus, was the most common optical design up through the Hale Telescope in 1949.
+After that, telescopes used mostly the Ritchey–Chrétien design, using two hyperbolic mirrors to remove both spherical aberration and coma, giving a wider useful field of view limited only by astigmatism and higher order aberrations.
 Most large telescopes since the Hale use this design—the Hubble and Keck telescopes are Ritchey–Chrétien, for example.
 LSST will use a three-mirror anastigmat to cancel astigmatism by employing three non-spherical mirrors.
-The result is sharp images over a very wide field of view, but at the expense of light-gathering power due to the large tertiary mirror.[9]
+The result is sharp images over a wide field of view, but at the expense of some light-gathering power due to the large tertiary mirror obscuring part of the optical path.[9]

 The primary and tertiary mirrors (M1 and M3) are designed as a single piece of glass, the "M1M3 monolith".
 Placing the two mirrors in the same location minimizes the overall length of the telescope, making it easier to reorient quickly.
 Making them out of the same piece of glass results in a stiffer structure than two separate mirrors, contributing to rapid settling after motion.[9]